cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/README.md

 The goals are:

 1. Building up Kubernetes cluster architecture and operation know-how within the cplace Operations Team.
-2. Building a PoC for running Kubernetes on the Hetzner Cloud, serving as a foundation for our roadmap initiatives for 2023.
+2. Building a PoC for running Kubernetes on the Hetzner Cloud, serving as a foundation for our road-map initiatives for 2023.
 3. Running cplace on Kubernetes without the abstractions of the cplace Operator.

 ## Workshop Contents